mallewellyn/PMPMH/README.md

 *PMPMH/functions/run_MH.R*: runs one iteration of the M-H algorithm's accept/reject step.

+*PMPMH/implementations/PMPMH_GaussMix_mod1_approach\*.R*: use case of PMPMH method for fitting Gaussian mixture SSM Model 1 (Model 1 of the first numerical illustration in [1]) under approach \* for defining the grid cells.

-*PMPMH/implementations/PMPMH_GaussMix_\*.R*: use cases of PMPMH method for fitting Gaussian mixture SSMs to data (both models in first numerical illustration of [1]).
+*PMPMH/implementations/PMPMH_GaussMix_mod2_approach\*.R*: use case of PMPMH method for fitting Gaussian mixture SSM Model 2 (Model 2 of the first numerical illustration in [1]) under approach \* for defining the grid cells.

-*PMPMH/implementation/PMPMH_Nicholsons.R*: use case of the PMPMH method for SSM fitting to data simulated from Nicholson's blowfly model (2-dimensional numerical illustration of [1]).
+*PMPMH/implementation/PMPMH_Nicholsons_approach\*.R*: use case of the PMPMH method for SSM fitting to data simulated from Nicholson's blowfly model (2-dimensional numerical illustration of [1]) under approach \* for defining the grid cells.

 *PG/\*.R*: implementations of the particle Gibbs algorithm (both case studies in [1]).
 Code based on github.com/nchopin/particles.